-I help people slow down and understand what drives these cycles, reconnect with what's important, and feel more grounded and accepting of themselves.
+Many of the people I work with experience cycles of emotional eating, binge eating, restrictive rules around food and exercise, or using exercise to “earn” or “cancel out” meals.
+I help people slow down and understand what drives these cycles, find ways to break behavioural patterns, reconnect with what's important, and feel more grounded and accepting of themselves.

 Hi, I'm Orla Cogill, a BABCP accredited CBT Therapist, a pre-accredited EMDR therapist, and an Equine Assisted Services practitioner, ACCPH accredited.